When you think of subscription-based services, business entities such as Netflix, Hulu and Amazon Prime come to mind. This is no accident.

 And while it may seem obvious to many, most banks have yet to understand that the entirety of the digital banking shift is more than making a mobile app.
 It relies instead on your consumer’s experience.
 And failing to provide a seamless cross-channel customer experience – one that lives up to growing customer expectations – can have huge implications.
 Consumers today have an overabundance of options at their disposal, thanks mostly in part to the inflation in the number of fintech startups, and falling short on their expectations could have them take their business elsewhere.

 With more people subscribing to more services and owning fewer physical goods in the future, there is a rapid increase in the demand for subscription-based fintech services.
-Businesses will look to partner with fintech companies to help them enable the use of various financial services to improve their processes.
+The future of fintech looks bright as businesses will look to partner with fintech companies to help them enable the use of various financial services to improve their processes.
 This, and provide their customers with a guaranteed quality of service – a key facet most financial institutions today lack.

 So what’s the alternative?
 A service model based on the likes of Amazon Prime and Netflix may seem like an odd approach for any financial institution but many have already adopted this.
 “Challenger banks” such as N26, Monzo, Revolut, Sterling, and Klarna are some of the first to implement subscription-based models and have found many consumers willing to jump ship.
 By offering a ‘freemium’ model – which gives users a free current account, IBAN account that offers no fees on exchanging in 24 currencies and other perks – many consumers feel the approach to be more streamlined than traditional banking.